Why study this course

 Having already completed a related Foundation Degree or Higher Education Diploma in Childhood, Youth and Families, the BA (Hons) work-based degree programme is a combination of practice-based learning and campus-based teaching sessions that take place once a week, allowing you to continue working or volunteering throughout the course.

-Our BA (Hons) Professional Studies in Childhood, Youth and Families in Practice is a flexible qualification covering the broad range of settings and contexts in which services are provided for 9– 24-year-olds.
-Whilst studying for this course you will remain in employment, or as a volunteer, throughout the duration of the course.
-This course is suitable for staff working in various local authority roles such as Early Help, schools, alternative education, the NHS, youth worker, voluntary and third sector, particularly those working with children, young people and adults often identified as hard to reach.
+Our BA (Hons) Professional Studies in Childhood, Youth, and Families in Practice is a flexible qualification that encompasses a wide range of settings and contexts serving 9–24-year-olds.
+Throughout your studies, you will remain employed or volunteer, ensuring that your learning remains practical and relevant.
+This course is ideal for professionals in local authority roles, including Early Help, schools, alternative education, the NHS, and the voluntary and third sector.
+It's especially valuable for those working with children, young people, and adults often identified as hard to reach.

 Entry requirements